dylanmtaylor/docker-squid-network-proxy/README.md

 docker run --env ALLOW_LIST=".example.com\n.google.com\n" -p 8080:8080 dylanmtaylor/squid-network-proxy:latest
 ```

+Alternatively, there is another version of this image with a 'passthrough' tag.
+It forwards traffic on to the destination and writes connections ot the access log (stdout on the container).
+The passthrough version is useful for generating an allow list by looking at the traffic going through the proxy before switching to the restrictive container variant.

 ## Testing the proxy
 You can test to see how squid behaves by using curl with the `-x` argument.
 In this example, I use the run command from above.